Encryptioner/fish-boat-ludu/docs/Deployment Guide for Github Action.md

 ### 3. Automatic Deployment

 The deployment is triggered automatically when:
-- Code is pushed to the `main` or `master` branch
+- Code is pushed to the `release/prod` branch
 - Manual deployment is triggered via GitHub Actions tab

 ### 4. Deployment Workflow

-The GitHub Actions workflow (`.github/workflows/deploy.yml`) performs the following steps:
+The GitHub Actions workflow (`.github/workflows/deploy-to-github-pages.yml`) performs the following steps:

 1. **Checkout**: Downloads the repository code
 2. **Setup Pages**: Configures GitHub Pages environment